Image Alt Text

 taxes

-While all employers are required to pay the SUTA tax, the exact amount each company must pay varies.
-Currently, there are two factors that determine the tax calculation: your firm’s taxable wage base and the tax rate.
+While all employers must pay the SUTA tax, the exact amount each company must pay varies.
+Currently, two factors determine your SUTA tax: your company’s taxable wage base and SUTA tax rates.

 Taxable wage base

-You need to know how much of each employee’s wages will be subject to the SUTA tax.
-Known as the taxable wage base, this is the maximum amount of earnings taxed in a calendar year for an individual worker, and that base is determined by each state.
-Both the wage base and the rate of tax may change from one year to the next.
+To calculate your SUTA tax, you’ll need to know how much of each employee’s wages are subject to the SUTA tax.
+Known as the taxable wage base, this is the maximum amount of earnings you can tax in a calendar year for an individual worker.

 Tax rate

 Next, you’ll need to know your state’s SUTA tax rate.
-Each state sets a range of minimum and maximum tax rates for state unemployment taxes.
-The tax rate assigned to a particular firm is within that specified range, but will vary based on an individual company’s assessment.
+Each state has a range of minimum and maximum tax rates for state unemployment taxes.
+For example, California’s SUTA tax rate range for 2024 is 1.5% to 6.2%, while Colorado’s range is 0.75% to 10.39%.

-For instance, if a company has a large number of workers who file for unemployment in a given year, that firm will be assigned a higher tax rate.
+For instance, if a company has a large number of workers who file for unemployment in a given year, you may have a higher tax rate.
 As a result, businesses with the highest employee turnover rates often pay higher unemployment tax rates.

 ($9,000 taxable wage base x 2.7% tax rate) x 6 employees = $1,458 SUTA taxes

-As noted above, your company may not be eligible for the FUTA tax credit if you don’t file and pay its SUTA taxes on time.
-Therefore, it’s important to know your state’s filing schedule.
+Your company may not be eligible for the FUTA tax credit if you don’t file and pay its SUTA taxes on time.
+Here are some tips to keep your SUTA tax rate as low as possible:

-Many state unemployment tax programs require tax deposits each quarter, which is similar to the FUTA requirements.
-This system allows a company’s accounting department to process the federal and state unemployment tax deposits at the same time.
+• Know your state’s filing schedule: Many state unemployment tax programs require tax deposits each quarter, which is similar to the FUTA requirements.

 Mail icon